manan025/c-voting-system/README.md

 - [ ] Option for Anonymous Voting and Non-Anonymous Voting
 - [ ] TO BE DECIDED: If voting data is saved outside the program, encrypt it.
 - [ ] Admin Dashboard
+- [ ] Access codes to vote for users - can conduct voting for various stuff simultaneously